schase15/KNN_Algorithm/README.md

 This tutorial walks through an implementation of a K Nearest Neighbors supervised machine learning model using only basic Python.
 It then uses the popular Titanic dataset to test the algorithm and compare the results to that of Scikit-Learn's KNClassifier model.

-In addition, the post explains the theory and derives the mathematical formulas behind KNN.
+In addition, the post does a deep dive into the theory and derives the mathematical formulas behind KNN.